 This week’s entry is about the games that took place from June 10-13.
 For official match results, check out the Overwatch League website.
 For everything else, look here.

 The good folks over at the Overwatch League are constantly figuring out ways to make things as balanced as possible.
 This means tweaking the relative strength of various teams and players from week to week, with varying results.
 This year, they’ve generously agreed to send us some of their official patch notes every week so that we know exactly what changes have been made.

-Winners and losers are a natural part of competition, though not always in the way one would think.
-In this section, we go over who experienced the triumphs, defeats, epic highs and epic lows of professional Overwatch this week.
+Winners and losers are a natural part of competition — though not always in the way one would think.
+In this section, we go over who experienced the triumphs, defeats and epic highs and lows of professional Overwatch this week.

 WHO GAMED THE HARDEST?

 Every player in the Overwatch League is, by definition, a gamer.
 But, sometimes, one rises to the top as the most gamer of them all.
 Whenever this happens, it’s worth celebrating.
 Each week, we’ll be picking the one player we think gamed harder than anyone else.

 KIM “FLETA” BYUNG-SUN (SHANGHAI DRAGONS)

 Picking our 2020 MVP for any superlative almost feels lazy at this point.
 But Fleta has been quietly and consistently great throughout his entire career, and this tournament weekend was a testament to that.
 Even while the rest of the Dragons are struggling, you can always count on Fleta to do his job just fine.